zhunzhong07/person-re-ranking/README.md

 ================================================================

-## A python version of re-ranking reproduced by Hao Luo is in the "python/" folder.
+### A python version of re-ranking reproduced by Hao Luo (haoluocsc@zju.edu.cn) is in the "python/" folder.
 Thanks Hao!

 ## The new training/testing protocol for CUHK03